Retainer Care

 What can I soak my retainer in to keep it clean?

-Will my teeth shift without a retainer for 3 days?
+Will my teeth shift without a retainer for three days?

 You should wear your retainer as much as possible every day.
 The goal of the retainer is to hold your teeth in place.
-If you miss a day or two your teeth will not shift drastically, however, your retainer may feel tighter when you begin to wear it again.
-It is important not to miss days so that your teeth do not begin the shifting process.
+If you miss a day or two, your teeth will not shift drastically.
+However, your retainer may feel tighter when you wear it again.
+It is important not to miss days so your teeth do not begin shifting.

 Is it bad if my retainer is tight?

-Retainers may feel tight at first, or after not wearing them for a day or two.
-If there is pain or discomfort trying to put your retainer in, do not force it over your teeth.
-Some tightness is normal, but forcing the appliance in through pain is not recommended and can cause dental issues.
+Retainers may feel tight initially or after not wearing them for a day or two.
+If pain or discomfort is trying to put your retainer in, do not force it over your teeth.
+Some tightness is normal, but we don’t recommend forcing the appliance through pain as it can cause dental issues.

 Retainers in Flower Mound, TX

 Learn more about retainers and our Retainers 4 Life program at Flower Mound Orthodontics.
-Our Flower Mound orthodontist and team will gladly answer any questions you have, and discuss all viable treatment options.
+Our Flower Mound orthodontist and team will gladly answer your questions and discuss all viable treatment options.
 Call 972.833.8212 to schedule an orthodontic appointment or request an appointment online.